juju/docs/src/en/commands.md

    The owner of the new model if not the current user

-   _--region (= "")_

-   Cloud region to add the model to

    **Details:**

    Adding a model is typically done in order to run a specific workload.

-The model is of the same cloud type as the controller and is managed by that controller.
-By default, the controller is the current controller.
-The credentials used to add the model are the ones used to create any future resources within the model (`juju deploy`, `juju add-unit`).
+   To add a model, you must at a minimum specify a model name.
+You may also supply model-specific configuration, a credential, and which cloud/region to deploy the model to.
+The cloud/region and credentials are the ones used to create any future resources within the model.

    Model names can be duplicated across controllers but must be unique for any given controller.
 Model names may only contain lowercase letters, digits and hyphens, and may not start with a hyphen.

+   Credential names are specified either in the form "credential-name", or "credential-owner/credential-name".
+There is currently no way to acquire access to another user's credentials, so the only valid value for credential-owner is your own user name.
+This may change in a future release.

+   If no cloud/region is specified, then the model will be deployed to the same cloud/region as the controller model.
+If a region is specified without a cloud qualifier, then it is assumed to be in the same cloud as the controller model.
+It is not currently possible for a controller to manage multiple clouds, so the only valid cloud is the same cloud as the controller model is deployed to.
+This may change in a future release.

    **Examples:**

           juju add-model mymodel
+          juju add-model mymodel us-east-1
+          juju add-model mymodel aws/us-east-1
           juju add-model mymodel --config my-config.yaml --config image-stream=daily juju add-model mymodel --credential credential_name --config authorized-keys="ssh-rsa ..."
-          juju add-model mymodel --region us-east-1